Wearing Seat Belts

 - With the webbing half unreeled, hold the tongue plate and pull forward quickly.
 The mechanism should lock automatically and prevent further unreeling.

-If a seat belt fails any of these tests, contact Tesla immediately.
+If a seat belt fails any of these tests, repair immediately.
+Do not allow occupants to sit in a seat with a failed seat belt.

 For information about cleaning seat belts, see Seat Belts.